Light-quark mass dependence of the $\Lambda(1405)$ resonance: Results and discussion

 From the significantly different pictures of both poles' evaluations, one could infer that the $\bar{K}N$ interaction gradually strengthens with the increase of pion mass.
 Meanwhile, the strength of the $\pi\Sigma$ interaction changes rapidly and is enhanced sufficiently to render the lower pole of $\Lambda(1405)$ as a bound state.

-Finally, we would like to remark that the qualitative analysis of the evolution of the $\Lambda(1405)$ pole positions at different quark masses has been reported in the $\pi\Sigma$-$\bar{K}N$ coupled-channel study~\cite{Xie:2023cej} by using the Weinberg-Tomozawa term within the traditional CUA, where the light-quark mass dependence of the decay constant and the adjustable subtraction constants are neglected.
-In contrast, our results of the quark mass dependence of $\Lambda(1405)$, shown in Fig.~\ref{Fig:Poles_Mpi}, could serve as a parameter-free prediction for the forthcoming lattice calculation of BaSc Collaboration.
-This is because we include the pion mass dependence of all the model variables, which leads to the renormalized scattering amplitudes following the quark mass trajectory of the CLS configuration.
+We would like to remark that the similar analysis of the evolution of the $\Lambda(1405)$ pole positions at different quark masses has been reported in the $\pi\Sigma$-$\bar{K}N$ coupled-channel study~\cite{Xie:2023cej} by using the Weinberg-Tomozawa term within the traditional CUA, where the light-quark mass dependence of the decay constant and the adjustable subtraction constants are neglected.
+In contrast, we incorporates the pion mass dependence of all the model variables based on the CLS configuration.
+Avoid introducing the finite cutoff or the subtractive constants, we obtain the renormalized scattering amplitudes.
+In this sense that, our LO results of the quark mass dependence of $\Lambda(1405)$, illustrated in Fig.~\ref{Fig:Poles_Mpi}, is a model-independent prediction.
+The tendency of pole evolution could be checked by the forthcoming studies from the BaSc Collaboration.